Andrew Sabin: Life and work

 'Coldstones Cut' situated at Coldstones Quarry on Greenhow Hill is one of the highest quarries in England.
 Construction commenced on site in March 2010 and the sculpture was officially opened by Dr. Penelope Curtis, director of Tate Britain on 16 September 2010.
 Described by The Guardian as "the giant of the Dales and the best public artwork of the year".
 In 2011 he was commissioned by the Royal Borough of Kensington and Chelsea to replace Henry Moore 'Two Piece Reclining Figure no.1' on the site of the former Chelsea School of Art in Manresa Rd, Chelsea.

 Simultaneous to his work in the public realm Sabin continued a rigorous studio practice; "deep and enduring interest in the fundamentals of how it can be used, pieced together and negotiated.
 This interest is employed to make work which is formally, intellectually and often physically challenging."
 Jes Fernie.
 He was included in 'Other Criteria' (2004) at Henry Moore Institute taking stock of one hundred years of British sculpture' and in 'Over Under' (2007) at Canary Wharf with Keith Wilson and Franz West.

-Sabin lives and works in Camden alongside his wife, the sculptor Laura Ford, and their three children.